pradoomvarma/Language-Translation-Encoder--Decoder-using-LSTM/README.md

-# Language-Translation-Encoder--Decoder-using-LSTM

-# Seq2Seq Model with LSTM for French-to-English Translation
+# Seq2Seq Model with LSTM for English-to-French Translation

 This repository implements a sequence-to-sequence (Seq2Seq) model using LSTM layers for translating English sentences into French.
 The model uses an encoder to process the English input sequence and a decoder to generate the French translation.
 It is designed for tasks like language translation, where sequences of variable lengths need to be handled.